 For the youngest kids, I did the first knot for them.
 This way, I could ensure that the length of the bracelet would not change as the first knot was locked into place.

 To keep the bracelets in place as they tied knots, I taped a buckle or completed bracelet to the table and snapped their buckle into it.
-This adequately held things in place for most.
+This adequately held things in place for most of them.

 Teaching and completion of the bracelets usually took around 45 minutes.
 This time varied depending on group size, but a school class period was about the perfect amount of time.